DAGWorks-Inc/hamilton/docs/concepts/driver.rst

 Recap
 -----
 - The Driver automatically assembles a dataflow from Python modules
-- The Driver visualize the dataflow created from your code
+- The Driver visualizes the dataflow created from your code
 - Functions are executed by requesting nodes to driver ``.execute()``

 Next step